jnosornov/advent-of-code/2021/23/description.md

 ´´´

-The amphipods would like a method to organize every amphipode into side rooms so that each side room contains one type of amphipod and the types are sorted `A`-`D` goign left to right, like this:
+The amphipods would like a method to organize every amphipode into side rooms so that each side room contains one type of amphipod and the types are sorted `A`-`D` going left to right, like this:

 ```
 #############